transcend-io/consent-manager-ios-sample-sdk/README.md

 ### Initialization of API instance

-The referrence for API instance in this repository can be found [here](https://github.com/transcend-io/consent-manager-ios-sample-sdk/blob/dev/sampleSDK/sampleSDKApp.swift#L45)
+A reference for the API instance in this repository can be found [here](https://github.com/transcend-io/consent-manager-ios-sample-sdk/blob/dev/sampleSDK/sampleSDKApp.swift#L45)
-- Note: This will not render Consent Banner on UI
+- Note: This will not render Consent Banner on UI but would allow you to call API's such as `getRegimes()` which is listed below.
 ```
     import SwiftUI
     import Transcend

     // Usage
     // completionHandler
+    let BUNDLE_ID = "your-airgap-bundle-id"
+    let MOBILE_APP_ID = "your-mobile-app-id"
     let didFinishNavigation: ((Result<Void, Error>) -> Void) = { result in
       switch result {
         case .success():